 NFL Betting Predictions: Week 11 Opening Line Report and Picks

-Here are some Week 11 early lines that caught my eye.
-I won't touch on Thursday's game (Packers-Seahawks), my in-depth Sunday matchup (likely Vikings-Bears) or the Monday night game (Chiefs-Rams - HELL YES!) as I will be previewing them here individually.
+Here are some other Week 11 early lines that caught my eye.
+We won't touch on Thursday's game (Steelers at Browns) or Monday's (Chiefs vs. Chargers) because we will be previewing them individually here at Doc's.
+Picks are ATS.

 Get all of this Weeks NFL picks